Credential Handling

 Netrc File

-file can be used to provide credentials for git or the
+A .netrc file can be used to provide credentials for git or the

 HTTP(S) / FTP fetcher.
 When running in the GitLab CI, the CI_JOB_TOKEN